mongodb/specifications/source/auth/auth.rst

           "Expiration": <date>
       }

-See `IAM Roles for Tasks <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html>`_.
-From either JSON response drivers
+From the JSON response drivers
 MUST obtain the ``access_key``, ``secret_key`` and ``security_token`` which will be used during the `Signature Version 4 Signing Process
 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html?shortFooter=true>`_.